intermezzio/s23-data-science/challenges/c09-income-assignment.md

 - What *overall* trend do you see between `SE` and population?
 Why might this trend exist?
-  - There is a negative correlation between SE and population, which should exist because with a higher population, more data can be collected to create a more accurate sample for a given county.
+  - There is a negative correlation between SE and population, which should exist because with a higher population, if a roughly fixed percentage of this demographic offers income data, this larger sample size can be used to create a more accurate measurement for a given county.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - Studying large communities is probably a lot easier than studying